 The Peer Coaching Program enables small groups of students to come together to develop their leadership through sustained and supported focus on targeted skill-related behaviors.
 Participants will meet to coach and be coached on leadership development.
 Coaching group members, with the support of an Executive Coach; will share their developmental opportunities, work together to construct developmental behavioral interventions, and support each other in following through on targeted behavioral changes.

 How It Works:

 Piloted in 2019, Peer Coaching provides first year students with an opportunity to develop their leadership through practice under the guidance and resource of an Executive Coach.
 All Executive Coaches are also actively coaching on the ECFP bench.
 Beginning in the spring semester of the first year, students participate in six peer coaching sessions through the semester.
 Peer Coaching is only available to first year MBA students.

-- Commit to engage in purposeful new behaviors in a systematic and persistent fashion.
+- Commit to engaging in purposeful new behaviors systematically and persistently.

 - Be willing to share openly with peers and actively support the development of peers through participative engagement.